pires/kubernetes-elasticsearch-cluster/README.md

   value: "repository-gcs,repository-s3"
 ```

-_Note_ The X-Pack plugin does not currently work with the `quay.io/pires/docker-elasticsearch-kubernetes` image.
+**Note:** The X-Pack plugin does not currently work with the `quay.io/pires/docker-elasticsearch-kubernetes` image.
 See Issue #102

 <a id="curator">